Antonio Nariño Airport

+The airport was classified as international airport and it serves flights to Esmeraldas, Ecuador. which is operated by Intercontinental de Aviación until the airline ceased its operations in 2010.

 Runway

 The airport has a table top runway, built on a plateau of 50 meters because of the surrounding terrain.
 Due to this, many pilots refer to the airport as an aircraft carrier.
 The runway is also relatively short for the elevation of the airport.

 The position of the runway means that it is often rendered unusable, since in the presence of crosswinds, it prevents aircraft making a safe takeoff and landing.
 Crosswinds are common during the summer, particularly during the month of August.

 Since 2007, the runway has been equipped with an instrument landing system (ILS), which permits airport operations during the night and when there is low visibility.
 However, a suitable place is being sought for to build a new airport due to the big increase in passengers and cargo and also since the current airport is often closed due to poor weather conditions.